The Balcony: 1980s

 The Finnish Broadcasting Company's (YLE) television theatre produced a television adaptation of the Balcony in 1982, directed by Arto af Hällström and Janne Kuusi.The Balcony was the first play by Genet that the Comédie-Française staged, although he neither attended rehearsals nor saw it performed there; the production opened on 14 December 1985, under the direction of Georges Lavaudant.

 JoAnne Akalaitis directed the play in a translation by Jean-Claude van Itallie at the American Repertory Theater (on their Loeb Stage) in Cambridge, Massachusetts, which opened on 15 January 1986, with choreography by Johanna Boyce, sets by George Tsypin, costume design by Kristi Zea and music by Rubén Blades.
 Akalaitis set the play in a Central American republic and added a "Marcos"-figure (played by Tim McDonough) as the leader of the revolutionaries.
 Joan MacIntosh played Irma, Diane D'Aquila played Carmen, Harry S. Murphy played the Chief of Police, and Jeremy Geidt played the Envoy.

 1990s

 Geoffrey Sherman directed a production at the Hudson Guild Theater in New York in 1990.
 Angela Sargeant played Irma, Freda Foh Shen played Carmen, Sharon Washington played the Envoy, and Will Rhys played the Chief of Police, while Paul Wonsek designed the sets and lighting.
 The Jean Cocteau Repertory company produced the play at the Bouwerie Lane Theatre in New York in 1999.
 Eve Adamson directed and designed the lighting, while Robert Klingelhoffer designed the sets.
 Elise Stone played Irma, Craig Smith played the Chief of Police, and Jason Crowl played the Envoy.

+In 1993, Chinese avant-garde theatre director Meng Jinghui (b.
+1964) staged the play at Central Experimental Theatre in Beijing.
+While the failed revolutionary in the play recalls the doomed democratic demonstrations on Tiananmen Square in the spring of 1989, the focus on “play within the play” also exposes the fraudulent nature of politics and expresses a strong sense of disillusion and disbelief.